jaredphantom/BillSplitter/README.txt

         closes the session and returns user to the home page.
 - pay:
-        when user 'pays' for a bill the database gets updated to represent the payment being made. if all the people have paid for a bill then the bill will be deleted from the database as it is determined to be fully paid.
+        when user 'pays' for a bill the database gets updated to represent the payment being made. if all the people have paid for a bill then the bill will be deleted from the database.
 - savereg:
         allows a new user to register an account with email, password, and name. user can verify password with double entry to prevent typos.